Ecohydraulics/hydrobayescal/docs/index.rst

 Purpose and description
 ============================
-The package aims to make significant development and contribution on creating a tool for automated Bayesian Calibration for numerical models using open source softwares for hydrodyamic simulation such as
+The package aims to make significant development and contribution on creating a tool for automated Bayesian Calibration for hydrodynamic models using open source software such as
 Telemac and/or OpenFoam.
 Stochastic calibration techniques require a huge number of full complexity model realizations to perform statistical analysis.
 However, this is unfeasible when a single realization may require several hours or even days.
 To make this possible, surrogate models (reduced models) are constructed as a first step with only a few number of model realizations or so called initial collocation points which are strategically selected using advanced parameter sampling methods.

 The program employs Bayesian Active Learning, or BAL, to iteratively add new training points (parameter combinations) that yielded the highest value of relative entropy, hence increasing the model's accuracy in the parameter space regions that are most crucial for Bayesian inference.

 Prerequisites Software
 ======================